U.S. Route 24 in Illinois

 U.S. Route 24 (US 24) in the U.S. state of Illinois is a major arterial road that runs from the Missouri state line at the Mississippi River in Quincy to Sheldon.
 This is a distance of 255.13 mi.

 Route description

 Quincy to East Peoria

 From Quincy to Peoria, the US 24 route follows the old Peoria to Quincy stage coach route.

-The US 24 crossing into Illinois from Missouri over the Mississippi River consists of two bridges; westbound traffic uses the newer Bayview Bridge, while eastbound traffic uses the Quincy Memorial Bridge.
-At the eastern end of the Quincy Memorial Bridge, eastbound US 24 overlaps Illinois Route 57 (IL 57) northbound (4th Street) for two blocks before IL 57 ends at IL 104 (Broadway); westbound US 24 turns off onto the bridge at the northern terminus of IL 57.
+The US 24 crossing into Illinois from Missouri over the Mississippi River consists of two bridges: westbound traffic uses the newer Bayview Bridge while eastbound traffic uses the Quincy Memorial Bridge.
+At the eastern end of the Quincy Memorial Bridge, eastbound US 24 overlaps Illinois Route 57 (IL 57) northbound (4th Street) for two blocks before IL 57 ends at IL 104 (Broadway) and westbound US 24 turns off onto the bridge at the northern terminus of IL 57.
 US 24 continues north at IL 104 and serves only the northwestern portion of Quincy.